Zeferito/RhytaDemo/README.md

     npm install
     ```

-4. Configure the Databases:
+4. Configure the Database:

-   Configure the databases by following the instructions in
-   the [Configuring Database Connections](#configuring-database-connections) section of this README.
-You'll need to set
+   Configure the database by following the instructions in the [Configuring Database Connections](#configuring-database-connections) section of this README.
-   up both MySQL and MongoDB connections.

 5. Start the application: